The0winner0/Golang-Interpreter/README.md

+This project is inspired by and adapted from the Java implementation of the Lox interpreter by Robert Nystrom.
+The provided framework was re-engineered to support the syntax and features of a subset of the GoLang language.

 # GoLang Interpreter in Java

 A multi-stage interpreter for a subset of the Go programming language, written entirely in Java.
 This project demonstrates a complete language processing pipeline, from lexical analysis to execution, including static analysis for variable resolution.